igorhosantos/Unity-FeatureFlags/README.md

 1. Easy way to make and control AB tests
 2. Turn On/Off features without making new builds
 3. Helpful to test and introduce new features
+4. Flags Status separated by environments (Dev/Prod)
-4. Local/Offline safety version of the flags
+5. Local/Offline safety version of the flags

 ![](media/feature_flags_demo.gif)